oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/15-downgrade-pdb/downgrade-pdb.md

 You need to plug the PDB into a CDB on Oracle Database 19c and finish the downgrade process.

-1. Set the environment to the *CDB19* CDB and connect.
+1. Set the environment to the *CDB19* and connect.

     ```
     <copy>